sansumbrella/Choreograph/README.md

 ### Building the Tests

 Choreograph’s tests use the Catch framework, which is included in the tests/ directory.

+Tests are built and run with the ChoreographDev project.
+The dev project is set up to work with Xcode 6 on Mac OS 10.9 and Visual Studio 2013 on Windows 7.

 Choreograph_test has no linker dependencies, but will try to include vector and ease function headers from Cinder if INCLUDE_CINDER_HEADERS is true.
 This will enable a handful of additional tests.

 Benchmarks_test relies on the Cinder library.
 It uses Cinder’s Timer class to measure performance.
 It also runs a rough comparison of Choreograph’s performance against ci::Timeline.

+The dev app target is a dumping ground for various thoughts on the library.
+Code likely won’t live there for long, but may find new life in the tests or as a sample.

 ### Building the Samples